 - independent law firms;

 - international law firms; and

-- in-house counsel
+- in-house counsel and what are these differences?

-Based on the above, Al software has been widely used in Chinese legal practice.
-In addition to specific software or technology that is only used by judicial institutions (eg, face recognition technology used by public security agencies), other Al software related to law can be provided, including but not limited to independent law firms, international law firms and in-house counsel.
+Based on the above, AI software has been widely used in Chinese legal practice.
+In addition to specific software or technology that is only used by judicial institutions (eg, face recognition technology used by public security agencies), other AI software related to law can be provided, including but not limited to independent law firms, international law firms and in-house counsel.